islamicity24/AmazonCity/Module 7 Build VPC Peering.md

 6. Choose Settings and configure:

-    - Endpoint: Paste the database endpoint.
+    - **Endpoint**: Paste the database endpoint.
 To find this endpoint, select Details.
 Next to AWS, choose Show.
 Then, copy the Endpoint.

     - Database: inventory